MicahBear/banki/strings.md

 The exact number of arguments depends on whether the first argument is a RegExp object — and, if so, how many capture groups it has.

+    -

+The JS String Replace method can take a function as it's second parameter, which will get passed matches in the input string.
+Each match gets passed into that inner function, and is replaced in the input string by whatever that inner function returns.

+In this case the pattern matches [A-Z] (all capital letters).

+So in the string "ThisIsAString" we will match "T", "I", "A", and "S"

+The inner function uses a ternary: offset > 0 ? '-' : '' (compact if/else) to prefix a dash if this match is not the first character.
+It could be reworded as: "if this match is not the first character, prefix with a dash.
+Otherwise, do not prefix anything."

+the last part: + match.toLowerCase() converts the matched character to lowercase, so now our matches will be replaced by: "t", "-i", "-a" and "-s"

 -Time Complexity: why?:

 -Example: